HISTORY OF PASCO COUNTY

 On Jan.
 17, 1930, the New Port Richey Press reported that Thomas Meighan appeared in person at the theater between the two showings of his movie, The Racket.
 The article reported the largest attendance ever at the theater.
 “Promptly at the beginning of the second show, the expectancy of the packed auditorium was rewarded, for Thomas Meighan, in person, left his waiting limousine with Mrs. Meighan and another distinguished looking young lady and entered the theatre.
 Resounding cheers greeted the famous visitor following his introduction by Warren E. Burns, neighbor of the Meighans at Jasmin Point Estates, voicing appreciation of the entire city and surrounding country at being honored by the presence of the great actor.”

 On Mar.
 7, 1930, the New Port Richey Press reported that sound movies would premiere at the Meighan Theatre on Sunday evening, March 9.
 The article reported that the sound equipment was installed under the direction of E. B. Kinard of the Audiphone Corporation of America and included “both the disc and film type.”
-In a 1963 history column, John W. Parkes wrote that Thomas Meighan was present to push the button that started the sound equipment; contemporary accounts apparently do not mention this.
+In a 1963 history column, John W. Parkes wrote that Thomas Meighan was present to push the button that started the sound equipment.

 On Apr.
 11, 1930, the New Port Richey Press reported, “There is a noticeable increase in patronage at the Meighan which is due to the perfection of the sound mechanism and a distinct understanding between Manager Poole and the film distributing agencies as to the quality of the releases assigned to the Meighan.
 The article also reported that the summer price schedule -- 40 cents for adults and 15 cents for children -- would go into effect next week.
 The newspaper also reported that the theater had recently offered a midnight show and would repeat the “innovation in the local amusement field” at “infrequent intervals.”